 Serving Size

-Feed your guinea pig with about 2 small bite-sized pieces per offering.
+Slice into small bite-sized cubes.
+Feed your guinea pig about 2 small pieces per offering.

 Dangers of Feeding Zucchini to Guinea Pigs

-- A high calcium diet can prompt urinary problems such as bladder stones
+- Too much calcium can lead to urinary problems like bladder stones

-- Cucurbitacin can be toxic to guinea pigs and cause runs, heaving, or passing
+- Cucurbitacin can be toxic to guinea pigs in large amounts

 Can Guinea Pigs Eat Yellow Squash?

-Yellow squash is another type of summer squash that your guinea pig can eat.
-Rich in vitamin C, yellow squash is a super-tasty veggie used in many recipes.
+Yellow squash is another summer variety your guinea pig can eat.
+It’s rich in vitamin C and vitamin A, making it a nutritious option.

 Health Benefits of Yellow Squash

-Yellow squash is low in calories, carbs, proteins, and fat, which prevents rapid weight gain of piggies.
+Yellow squash is low in calories, carbs, and fat, which helps prevent rapid weight gain.
+It’s also low in calcium, reducing the risk of bladder stones.

 Antioxidants